 The Anova Culinary Precision Cooker AN500-US00, the VPCOK Sous Vide Cooker, and the Wancle Thermal Immersion Circulator also deliver top results in this metric.
 The Wancle and the VPCOK tie at 14 seconds to disperse the dye to achieve a uniform color.
 The Anova AN500-US00 was just behind, taking only a second longer than the other two.

-The Aobosi Sous Vide Cooker and the Breville Joule 1100W were the next fastest.
-The Breville needed 21 seconds, and the Aobosi Sous Vide Cooker required 26 seconds to achieve a complete mix.
+The Breville Joule 1100W was the next fastest, requiring 21 seconds to achieve a complete mix.
 There was a bit of a jump in time for the next product, with the Anova Culinary Precision Cooker Nano taking 48 seconds to disperse the dye completely.

 There is an even larger jump in time for the Sousvide Art, which needs over two minutes to fully incorporate the dye, earning it a below-average score.
-The Instant Pot Accu Slim Immersion Circulator and the Gourmia GSV115 finished at the back of the group for this metric, earning the lowest score for taking more than three minutes to mix in the dye thoroughly.
+The Instant Accu Slim finished at the back of the group for this metric, earning the lowest score for taking more than three minutes to mix in the dye thoroughly.

 Ease of Use